sushengyang/wwblog/source/2015-04-11-diagnosing-bookings-drops-with-drools-1.md

 ---
 type: blog-post
-title: Diagnosing Bookings Drops with Drools, Part 1
+title: Diagnosing Bookings Drops with Drools
 date: 2015-04-11
 tags: java, rules, drools, operations, webops, logic programming, ai
 published: true
 ---
-_This is the first of two posts on diagnosing bookings drops with Drools.
-This one deals with drops due to holidays.
-The second post will treat drops due to technical issues._

 I've been thinking of using a rules engine to help diagnose unexpected bookings drops.
 Rules are a good way to simplify reasoning about complex domains, and there are lots of different things that can lead to bookings drops.
 Examples include:

 - Technical issues